dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/api-reference/character-result.md

 # DSCharacterResult

 The `DSCharacterResult` class represents the result of a character recognition process.
-It contains the characters recognized (high, medium, and low confidence), their respective confidences, and the location of the character in a quadrilateral shape.
+It contains the characters recognized (high, medium, and low confidence), their respective confidences, and the location of each character in a quadrilateral shape.

 ## Definition